Ever wonder what scientific category of animal Bigfoot or the Loch Ness Monster fit into? The answer: Cryptids.

 As with most cryptids, the legend goes back centuries to native populations who told stories of large, ape-like creatures wandering the woods.
 For primatologists such as the very famous Dr. Jane Goodall, these accounts are proof enough.

 But scientific belief in Bigfoot has suffered from notable hoaxes, from fake casts of giant feet to doctored videos.
-Most recently, in 2008, the "body" of a supposed Sasquatch was found to be nothing more than faux fur and rubber feet.
+In 2008, the "body" of a supposed Sasquatch was found to be nothing more than faux fur and rubber feet.

 If Bigfoot does exist, sightings suggest that the creature would weigh several hundred pounds and be between 6 feet and 10 feet tall.